pingan8787/awesome-ai-tools/README.md

 45. [PeopleAI](https://chatbotkit.com/apps/peopleai) 👉 Boost your personal brand with your very own digital twin.
 Engage with your audience like never before through personalized conversations.
 Enhance your online presence and create an unforgettable experience for your followers with the power of DigitalTwin technology.

-46. [Pheon](https://apps.apple.com/app/pheon-digital-twins/id1630784346) 👉 ‎Pheon is an app where you can chat with digital twins of real people — their smart realistic digital avatars.
+46. [Pheon](https://apps.apple.com/app/pheon-digital-twins/id1630784346) 👉 Pheon is an app where you can chat with digital twins of real people — their smart realistic digital avatars.
 Behind every digital twin there is someone who created it.
-A real human with whom they share the look, the voice and the personality.
-A robust AI-solution powering a digital twin creates…

 47. [Philosophy](https://philosophy.fyi/) 👉 Ask a Philosopher